MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M01L01_Canvas_app_from_data.md

 1. Select the **<- Back** button from the top left of the command bar, and select **Leave** to exit the app.

-1. Select the **+ Create** tab from the left-side menu of the Power Apps maker portal.
+1. Select the **Apps** tab from the left-side menu of the Power Apps maker portal.